Product

 In a nutshell:

 Your data determines the value of your organization.
 So, undoubtedly, the more tests you run, the better you will prepare your business against cyberattacks.
-At the very least, you should run 1 or 2 penetrations tests per year.
+At the very least, you should run 1 or 2 penetration tests per year.
 However, if you have the opportunity, you could run penetration testing as a service.

 How to Best Leverage Penetration Testing Results to Improve your GRC Efforts?

-You run the test, and the results shock you " your networks are not as safe as you thought, and your data may be at risk.
+You run the test, and the results shock you, your networks are not as safe as you thought, and your data may be at risk.
 Also, your employees are not following some of your internal processes.

 What happens next?